meiyalian/Appointment-Mng/README.md

 ## Introduction

-A web app that provides voucher booking service.
+A web app using the MEAN stack that provides voucher booking services.